By David Joel Miller.

 With substance abuse, most authorities think any return to using or drinking constitutes a relapse.
 Some authors have tried to differentiate a “Lapse,” a single case of starting to pick up followed by a decision not to return to active use, from a relapse.

 Most recovering people are uncomfortable with the idea that any case of picking up can be excused.
 Rule one for their recovery is “Don’t pick up.”
-Still if you do relapse the sooner the return to recovery behaviors the better the chances.
+Still, if you do relapse the sooner the return to recovery behaviors the better the chances.

 With eating disorders we understand everyone needs to eat, many of us may worry about our weight and sometimes do something excessive to control that weight.
 To be a relapse on an eating disorder we think we need to see not just one incident but a return to the overall pattern of bad relationships with food.

 That part of an eating disorder relapse is similar to relapse to other disorders.
 The relapse begins before the picking up or purging behaviors.
-It begins with changes of thinking and failure to maintain your recovery.
+It begins with changes in thinking and failure to maintain your recovery.

 Four key factors appear to predict who will have an eating disorder relapse (Per McFarlane et al 2008.)
 These factors may have an application for other mental health challenges.